chef/appbundler/README.md

 This argument does not affect the shipping apps in the omnibus build (that should be handled by `--without` arguments to the `bundle install`) or affect the generated binstubs.
 It is only in the codepath of the transitive lock generation and only affects the groups defined in the sub-application's Gemfile.

+The `--without` argument was also added to the 3-argument version of appbundler specifically to handle this issue.
+It is silently ignored on the 2-argument version.

 ## Usage

 Install via rubygems: `gem install appbundler` or clone this project and bundle install: